Student Services and Resources

 The above list of responsibilities is not all inclusive and may be affected by the timeliness of the student request and the nature of the accommodation requests.
 The ADA does not require institutions to provide accommodations that result in undue burden or fundamentally alter the nature of the course or relevant academic program.
 Students should submit written requests with supporting documentation at least six weeks prior to the beginning of the first day of classes or as soon as practical.

 To request reasonable accommodations, students should contact the Student Services Office at their campus and speak with the Disability Services Coordinator.

-All campuses provide free daily parking.
-Parking in the University-provided lots is a privilege.
-To maintain parking privileges, students must adhere to parking policies posted in and around the lots.
+All campuses provide free parking, and students are expected to adhere to parking policies posted in and around the lots.

 The West Coast University Library is the knowledge center serving the curricular, research, and professional needs of students, faculty, and university community.
 Each campus location offers full library services.
 Library hours of operation are scheduled to meet the needs of the students, faculty and staff, and offer resources and services that strengthen and enhance the University’s various academic programs.